Botulinum Toxin A (BOTA) for Overactive Bladder and Neurogenic Detrusor Overactivity

 You may experience some stinging or burning the first few times you pass urine following treatment.
 Your urine may also be a little blood-stained.
 This is normal and will clear over 24-48 hours.

-Botulinum Toxin A does not work immediately, but over several days to 2 weeks you should begin to experience relief of sudden urges to urinate and a reduction in urine leakage or stoppage of leaking altogether.
+Botulinum Toxin A does not work immediately.
+Over to the course of the first 2 weeks you should begin to experience relief of sudden urges to urinate and a reduction in urine leakage or stoppage of leaking altogether.
 Your bladder should be able to hold more urine, thus reducing the number of times you go to the bathroom.
 If you are taking medications by mouth to relax the bladder, you should be able to wean yourself off these once the BOTA treatment begins to take effect.
 Your doctor will advise you about this.

 Associated with this relief in symptoms, you may also notice that it becomes more difficult to empty your bladder.
 This is because BOTA works by relaxing the muscle of the bladder, which can reduce its ability to contract and empty.
 If you are unable to empty your bladder completely, your doctor or nurse will teach you clean intermittent self catheterization (CISC).
 This involves passing a tiny tube into the bladder up to 3 to 4 times a day to empty it.
 This is a simple and safe procedure.
 Don’t worry; once the effect of the BOTA wears off, your bladder function should return.